Is It Possible to Heal From Abuse Without Therapy?Dec 16th, 2011 | By osa | Category: All Posts, Diablog--Multi-Person Blog

 Microwave Healing: I Want to Feel Better NOW

-Patty Hite is a facilitator of Overcoming Sexual Abuse.
-A survivor of emotional, physical and sexual abuse, Patty has been tenaciously pursuing her healing for over thirty years.
+As a survivor of emotional, physical and sexual abuse, Patty Hite has been tenaciously pursuing her healing for over thirty years.
 She dedicates her life to inspiring emotional wholeness in others.
 As a former victim of spousal abuse, she’s delighted to have found the meaning of true love, a respectful relationship, and support with her late husband, Lonnie.
 She’s blessed with four children and five grandchildren.

 Jennifer Stuck is whole heartedly pursuing physical and emotional health and is determined to heal the wounds of her childhood sexual abuse.
 She loves to write, especially poetry.
 She has an open, accepting personality, and is always ready to crack a joke.
 She is currently studying for a career in Physical Therapy.
 When she isn’t in school Jennifer is at home spending time with her two beautiful daughters.